anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 | TCP      | 30000-32767 | NodePort Services     |

 ### 5.4.2 Controlling access to the Kubernetes API
-The Kubernetes platform is controlled using API requests and as such is the first line of defence against attackers.
+The Kubernetes platform is controlled using APIs, which are the first items to be secured in order to defend against attackers.
 Controlling who has access and what actions they are allowed to perform is the primary concern.

 ### 5.4.3 Use Transport Layer Security
 Communication in the cluster between services should be handled using TLS,